-In 2000, Victor Goossens, the first Western StarCraft player to compete professionally in Korea, founded the Teamliquid.net website to serve as a home base for “before-their-time” esports enthusiasts around the world to discuss strategy, stay connected to the South Korean scene and organize their own online competitions.
-To this day many of the top managers and broadcast personalities across the esports landscape have their roots as active contributors to the Teamliquid.net platform.
+In 2000, Victor Goossens, the first Western StarCraft player to compete professionally in Korea, founded the Teamliquid.net website to serve as home base for early esports enthusiasts around the world to discuss strategy, stay connected to the South Korean scene and organize their own online competitions.

 In 2015, Team Liquid took part in an important strategic merger with Team Curse, absorbing its League of Legends team, and bringing its manager Steve Arhancet into the organization as co-CEO alongside Team Liquid founder Victor Goossens.
 The next year, aXiomatic purchased a majority position in Team Liquid and has since worked together with Team Liquid management and aXiomatic investors to bring know-how and best practices to team operations.